 The IRS has a track record of halting collection actions when there is a disaster or other major event.
-As tax attorneys in Houston we saw this in the aftermath of the Hurricane Harvey storms.
+As tax attorneys in Austin we saw this in the aftermath of the Hurricane Harvey storms.
 While a temporary stop to collections can be helpful, it can also cause other problems.
 If you owe back taxes to the IRS, here are a few things you should consider.

 For those with existing installment agreements that are on direct debit, the IRS has announced that it will not be collecting installment payments for the April 1-July 15, 2020 periods.

 For those who are not on direct debit, the IRS agreed to not default installment agreements for missed payments during this time.

 In our experience, taxpayers cannot rely on these statements from the IRS.
 Taxpayers should actually contact the IRS directly to request a collection hold on the account.
 Even this is not fool proof, but it can help avoid defaulted installment agreements in the future.

 The IRS has also announced that it will allow those who submitted an offer in compromise to forego payments required during the time noted above.